Matt Nover

 Matthew Joseph Nover (born September 23, 1970) is an American former professional basketball player.
-He played for C.B.
+He played college basketball for Indiana University and later professionally, including for C.B.
 Polaris World Murcia in the Liga ACB and for Sydney Kings in the Australian NBL.
 In 1994, he appeared in Blue Chips along with Nick Nolte, Penny Hardaway, and Shaquille O'Neal.

+Nover played high school basketball for Chesterton High School.

 Portuguese national basketball team

 Nover, who is a naturalized citizen of Portugal, played for the Portuguese national basketball team during the 2003 and 2005 FIBA EuroBasket qualification.

-Post-basketball career

-Nover is currently a regional sales manager for TELA Bio in Indianapolis, Indiana.